ozank/ozank.github.io/blog/project_management_sabbatical.md

 <br/><br/>
 <img src="https://miro.medium.com/v2/resize:fit:640/format:webp/1*fDA5ePbmJAApDTMLmQN2Dg.jpeg" alt="Drawing" style="width: 200px;"/>
 <br/><br/>

 ### Team Members

 Of course there is a big responsibility for team members as well.
-We don't have a strict authority and ranks in our research team, and therefore you should do your best to share the responsibility do your best to help your project teams.
-There are a few management issues that I believe we can improve.
+We don't have a strict authority and ranks in our research team, and therefore you should do your best to share the responsibility and contribute to the project.
+There are a few management issues that I observed in the past years, and I believe we can improve these:

 ## Documentation

 Documentation is critical aspect in our research projects so that everyone can be on the same page.
 These are the main issues I see in our team members:

-- Not backing up your files, keeping everything in ransom folders in your local PC
+- Not backing up your files, keeping everything in random folders in different local PCs
-- Choosing arbitrary file names, not using proper version control tools, and keeping every unnecessary file just in case
+- Choosing arbitrary file names, not using proper version control tools, and keeping several unnecessary files just in case
 - Insufficient comments/explanations in your codes, or not using a proper naming convention in variables/functions etc.
-- Not using README.md files in your GitHub repos or in your main folders
+- Not using README.md files in your GitHub repos or in your main folders that will help external people to understand your work

 <img src="https://itchronicles.com/wp-content/uploads/2024/02/darth-meme.jpg" alt="Drawing" style="width: 200px;"/>

-Please follow the basic rules below, and have a look at all the links below.
+Please follow the basic rules below, and have a look at all the links below for a systematic approach.

-- Keep all your files in your GitHub repositories, and make [at least 3 commits per week]() to keep your repo up-to-date
+- Keep all your files in your GitHub repositories, and make [at least 3 commits per week](https://keysan.me/blog/weekly_meetings_sabbatical/) to keep your repo up-to-date
-- If a file is redundant or have a newer version delete it.
-Renaming files and keeping multiple copies in the same folder is not a file versioning method
+- If a file is redundant or have a newer version delete the unnecessary versions.
+Renaming files and keeping multiple copies in the same folder is not a proper file versioning method
 - Have backups of all your files.
-Although GitHub repos should be your primary directory, we have a NAS (network-attached-storage) in ARC-301, and you can use synchronization tools such as [Syncthing](https://syncthing.net/) for large files etc. You can also access documents of all past project from this NAS.
-Please contact me or Özgür for access.
+Although GitHub repos should be your primary directory, we have a NAS (network-attached-storage) in ARC-301, and you can use synchronization tools such as [Syncthing](https://syncthing.net/) for large files, or backing up your PC etc. You can also access all of the previous projects from this NAS.
+Please contact me or Özgür if you don't have an account.

 - [Good enough practices in scientific computing](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005510)
 - [How to organize files and folders](https://zapier.com/blog/organize-files-folders/)